ldtteam/MinecoloniesWiki/source/items/floatingcarpet.md

 <br>

 Floating carpet is a decoration.
 It allows you to place carpet in the air without using string to hold it up.
 Other than that, it's the exact same as vanilla Minecraft carpet.

+Floating carpet can be crafted at the [Fletcher's Hut](../../source/buildings/fletcher).
 <br>

 ## Using Floating Carpet